Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation: Method

-Our primary objective is to introduce direct, low-dimensional, continuous control over a specific attribute of the output produced by a T2V generative model.
-We achieve this by fine-tuning a pretrained T2V model on a carefully assembled dataset, which exhibits sufficient variation along the desired control axis.
-In order to make this fine-tuning possible, we introduce \textit{two architectural modifications} to the base model.
-Our overall training architecture is illustrated in~\Cref{fig:pipeline}, and the supplementary material contains complete pseudocode for our method. \textbf{Disentangled Conditioning Module} Following recent work in controllable generation \cite{ye2023ip}, we employ a dedicated cross-attention module in order to inject the conditioning signal.
-We normalize the condition (which in our experiments is a scalar value) to obtain $c \in [-1, 1]$.
-This condition is projected to a higher-dimension embedding vector via a small multi-layer perceptron (MLP): $e_{\text{cond}} = \operatorname{MLP}_{\text{cond}}(c)$.
-The embedded conditional signal $e_{cond}$ is then injected into the model using a dedicated cross-attention mechanism that operates in parallel with the main text cross-attention.
-We insert this conditional cross-attention adapter into the deepest third of the original model's transformer blocks.
-For a given query $q$ from the video latent, the output of the cross-attention block is a linear combination of the text-conditioning $y_{\text{text}}$ and the attribute-conditioning $y_{\text{cond}}$. \textbf{Backbone LoRA} Rather than attempting to construct a dataset for fine-tuning that uniformly and consistently exhibits variation along the desired control axis \emph{and} matches the natural video distribution of the original T2V model, we make the deliberate choice to construct datasets that satisfy only the former requirement.
-This decision frees us from having to do careful curation of natural videos or difficult photorealistic rendering but rather allows us to focus on creating simplistic synthetic examples that illustrate the conditioning effect.
+\textbf{Backbone LoRA.} Rather than attempting to construct a dataset for fine-tuning that uniformly and consistently exhibits variation along the desired control axis \emph{and} matches the natural video distribution of the original T2V model, we make the deliberate choice to construct datasets that satisfy only the former requirement.
+This decision frees us from carefully curating natural videos or performing difficult photorealistic rendering and instead allows us to focus on creating simple synthetic examples that illustrate the conditioning effect.
 However, fine-tuning on such out-of-domain datasets inevitably induces content drift.
 To address this, we employ a joint training strategy where a backbone LoRA is optimized alongside the conditioning module.
 This approach enforces a ``separation of concerns'': the backbone LoRA absorbs the synthetic domain shift, allowing the conditional adapter to focus exclusively on disentangling the physical control signal.
 Critically, at inference time, we revert this drift by selectively discarding the backbone LoRA weights from all blocks that are not equipped with the conditional adapter.
 This restores the model's original generative priors in the majority of the network while preserving the learned control mechanism.